fdebrus/hayward-ha/README.md

 # Hayward AquaRite integration for Home Assistant

+Confirmed working with with Hayward, Bayrol, Da-Gen, Vistapool, Hidrolife, NeoPool

 ## Requirements
 - An Hayward AquaRite with wifi module connected to the internet.
 - The controller must be added to an Hayward account.